 In order to circumvent all of the above, and protect your privacy, you need to be part of a Virtual Private Network (VPN).
 It is not a cure-all solution, but it certainly helps.
 There are also other uses for a VPN.
 It can be a great anonymizer, and it can give you access to services which are otherwise blocked.
 Whether that’s streaming music or video, or accessing blocked social media, a VPN can grant you access.

 A VPN is a method through which the network connection on your mobile device connects to a VPN server somewhere in the world.
 All your traffic is routed through this “pipe” to their computers.

 Traffic sent between your device and your VPN provider is supposed to encrypted – but not all are.
 This way, even if you are connecting to an open Wi-Fi network, your traffic is encrypted from casual snoopers, and it’s encrypted from the person providing that Wi-Fi network, too!

 Because it also assigns a different IP address to your device (which may or may not be in a different region or country than we you are), it also adds an extra layer of protection for your privacy.
 Your reported IP-based location will be the location of your VPN server.
 You will find this useful also for consuming multimedia content that’s blocked in certain regions or countries, or only accessible in some areas.

 We have a dedicated article on VPNs, with detailed explanations on what it is, what it doesn, and how it achieves it.
 Give it a read if you’re interested!

 There are plenty of VPN providers out there.
-As a matter of fact, there’s been a real boom in VPN providers over the past years.
-There are also different types of services these VPN providers offer.
+As a matter of fact, there’s been a real boom in the industry over the past few years.

-Whichever you end up choosing, make sure to do some research.
-Once you find one don’t be afraid to cancel your membership if it’s not the right one for you.
-Most providers offer a trial period with money back guarantee.
+Whichever service you end up choosing, make sure you’ve done your research, and don’t be afraid to cancel your membership if it’s not the right one for you.
+Most providers offer a trial period with money-back guarantee.”

 Using a VPN